 Yes.
-Even though counterdemonstrators should not be allowed to physically disrupt the event they are protesting, they do have the right to be present and to voice their displeasure.
+Even though counterdemonstrators should not be allowed to physically disrupt the event they are protesting, they do have the right to be present and to voice their disagreement.

-Police are permitted to keep two antagonistic groups separated but should allow them to be within the general vicinity of one another.
+Police are permitted to keep two antagonistic groups separated but should allow them to be within the general vicinity of one another in order to communicate their messages safely.